loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

     - Go back to your Django application's settings in Coolify and open the "Environment Variables" tab.
     - Create a new variable named `DATABASE_URL`.
     - Paste the internal connection URL you copied in the first step, but **change the database name at the end** from `/postgres` to `/my_app_db`.
 The final URL should look like this: `postgres://postgres:random_password@container_name:5432/my_app_db`.
-    - Finally, and this is crucial, check the "Is Build Variable” box.
+    - Finally, and this is crucial, check the "Is Build Variable" box.
 This makes the `DATABASE_URL` variable available during the Docker build process (using the `ARG DATABASE_URL` instruction in the `Dockerfile`), and this allows commands like `manage.py migrate` to connect to the database during the image build.

 With these steps complete, your Django application is now fully configured to communicate with its PostgreSQL database, all managed neatly within your Coolify project.
 You can now safely start the Django app.